In this post I’m going to show you exactly how to rank #1 in Google.

 So I just published… and prayed.

-And one day I read that WordPress-powered sites alone put out 2 million posts every single day.
+And one day I read that WordPress-powered sites alone put out 70 million new posts each month.

 That’s when I realized that the chances of my content standing out without any promotion was like winning the lottery.